This article originally appeared on VICE US

-My name is Nick Gazin and I am VICE's art editor, so here are some reviews I wrote about frozen, microwavable macaroni and cheese.
+Hello eaters, my name's Nick Gazin and I'm VICE's art editor.
+Here are some reviews I wrote about frozen, microwavable macaroni and cheese.

 The idea of frozen mac and cheese is a ridiculous notion to me since it isn't a difficult food to prepare.
 All you have to do is boil water, put in the pasta, throw in some cheese and milk—or that cheese powder stuff in the box—stir, and then consume.
 Voila.